rust-lang/book/src/ch16-03-shared-state.md

 Now, let’s try to share a value between multiple threads using `Mutex<T>`.
 We’ll spin up 10 threads and have them each increment a counter value by 1, so the counter goes from 0 to 10.
-The next example in Listing 16-13 will have compiler errors, and we’ll use those errors to learn more about using `Mutex<T>` and how Rust helps us use it correctly.
+The next example in Listing 16-13 will have a compiler error, and we’ll use that error to learn more about using `Mutex<T>` and how Rust helps us use it correctly.

 <span class="filename">Filename: src/main.rs</span>